-Implementing GESDA’s vision requires the engagement and commitment of Moderators and Experts of four communities – each with its own mindset, way of working, pace of action and responsibilities.
+Implementing GESDA’s vision requires the engagement and commitment of Moderators and Experts in four communities – each with its own mindset, way of working, pace of action and responsibilities.

 |Community||Moderators and Experts|